zyra/cordova-plugin-stripe/README.md

 # Cordova Stripe Plugin
 A Cordova plugin that lets you use Stripe Native SDKs for Android and iOS.
+This plugin also provides Browser platform support, see [this section](#browsersupport) for more details.

 ## Installation
 ```shell